BROKENNESS REDEEMED

 BROKENNESS REDEEMED BY CHRIST

 He has cared for me in my new state and allowed me to care for others.
 I have a pair of robins nesting in my yard that come when I call them.
-I named them as Adam must have when things were new, and slow, and he had fresh eyes which allowed him to truly see every wonderful creature with which God presented him, creatures who came to him as these come to me.
+I named them as Adam must have when things were new and slow, and Adam had fresh eyes, that allowed him to truly see every wonderful creature with which God presented to him, creatures who came to him as these come to me.

 They wait for the food I give them and they drink and bathe in the water I pour out for them.
 They frolic and nest in the trees and grass I tend for them.
 I’ve finally learned why the birds made my mother so joyous, even in her pain and immobility.